 John Anthony Castro is the managing partner of Castro & Co.
 Dr. Castro earned his Master of Laws (LL.M.) in International Taxation from Georgetown University Law Center in Washington, DC.
-Dr. Castro also earned a Doctor of Jurisprudence (J.D.) from UNM School of Law and a Bachelor of Arts (B.A.) from Texas A&M International University.
+Dr. Castro also earned a Doctor of Jurisprudence (J.D.) from UNM School of Law.
+Additionally, Dr. Castro is a graduate, alum, and fellow of Harvard Business School.
 Dr. Castro is an internationally recognized published scholar and author of International Taxation in Plain English, a soon to be published practitioner’s guide for attorneys practicing in the field of international tax and estate planning.

-As the video above explains, the general public does not know the difference between a state-licensed attorney that practices state law and the exemption for federal attorneys such as federal tax attorneys and patent attorneys, that do not practice state law.
+The general public does not know the difference between a state-licensed attorney that practices state law and the exemption for federal attorneys such as federal tax attorneys and patent attorneys that do not practice state law.
 Federal practitioners are not required to obtain state licensing because they only interpret and practice under federal laws; not state laws.
 The Florida Supreme Court articulates it very well in this document: click here (PDF Page 5, Section 11 “Federal Tax Practice”).

 We believe in honesty and transparency and always welcome respectful due diligence from clients and colleagues.
 If you have any other questions, please do not hesitate to contact our offices.